kandarpa02/arrayX/README.md

 #### Minimal Example:
-Here is a minimal example how we can define new backward logic and compute grads with **neonet**
+Here is a minimal example how we can define new backward logic and compute grads with **neo**

 ```python
 import neo